 Hear from women working on a variety of policy issues and gain advocacy skills lobbying on Capitol Hill

-Gain insight on Capitol Hill by learning from women influencing the legislative process
+Formerly Women and Congress, gain insight on Capitol Hill by learning from women directly influencing the legislative process

 Start your international policy career by connecting with women whose work has a global impact